sefinek/Malicious-IP-Addresses/README.md

 📄 **Looking for solid and effective Cloudflare WAF expressions?
 Check out [sefinek/Cloudflare-WAF-Expressions](https://github.com/sefinek/Cloudflare-WAF-Expressions)**

+## SniffCat
+Looking for better blacklists?
+Visit [sniffcat.com](https://sniffcat.com)!
+SniffCat is the new alternative to AbuseIPDB!

 ## What Can This List Block?
 1. ✅ DDoS attacks (L7 – HTTP flood)
     - HTTP requests from known botnets